melvyn.tyloo at gmail.com

 About me

 I obtained my master degree and PhD in Theoretical Physics at the Swiss Federal Institute of Technology in Lausanne (EPFL) respectively in 2016 and 2020.
-I am currently a Director's Postdoc Fellow at the Los Alamos National Laboratory (LANL) and also affiliated with the Center for Nonlinear Studies (CNLS).
-My research focuses on complex network-coupled dynamical systems and the identification of their local/global vulnerabilities against external perturbations.
-I also recently developed methods for inferring coupling network from time-series and for locating line and node disturbances in diffusively coupled agents.
+From Feb.2022 to Oct.2024, I was a Director's Postdoc Fellow at the Los Alamos National Laboratory (LANL) and also affiliated with the Center for Nonlinear Studies (CNLS).
+I am currently a Postdoctoral Research Fellow in the Living Systems Institute at the University of Exeter.
+My research focuses on complex network-coupled dynamical systems, the identification of their local/global vulnerabilities against external perturbations and their control.
+I am currently working on open and closed loop algorithms for the control of networks of neurons which are used in experiments.

 Organization